-- HSC students will not be permitted to change from Mathematics Standard 1 to Mathematics Standard 2. - ♦ All students who move must complete a "Student Subject Change Form" from G Block Office.
+- ♦ HSC students will not be permitted to change from Mathematics Standard 1 to Mathematics Standard 2. - All students who move must complete a "Student Subject Change Form" from G Block Office.
 This is required for Year 11 and Year 12 students.
-(Year 11 students will not have to move classes until the start of the HSC course.) - All students moving into Mathematics Standard 1 will be interviewed by the Head Teacher on the requirements of the course.
-Also in the HSC year by the teacher of Mathematics Standard 1 regarding the work that they need to catch up on and to discuss requirements for assessment tasks.
+(Year 11 students will not have to move classes until the start of the HSC course.) - All students moving into Mathematics Standard 1 will be interviewed by the Head Teacher on the requirements of the course., regarding the work that they need to catch up on and to discuss requirements